LisaHJung/OTel-for-Beginners-JS/README.md

       processors: [resource, attributes, batch]
       exporters: [debug, otlp/jaeger]
 ```
-### Processors modify, filter, or enrich telemetry data within the Collector before it is exported.

 **1. The `resource` processor modifies metadata about the service or host.**
 ```
 processors: